sunnyvsm/step-by-step-ci/Windows VM/Readme.md

     - Add a "how to" create a windows base box

 ### Summary
-This describes the minimum amount of steps needed to setup a Windows Build/Test Slave for the Jenkins master server created in [Jenkins Master Server][jen_master].
+This describes the minimum amount of steps needed to setup a Windows Build/Test Slave for the Jenkins master server created in [Jenkins Master Server](../Readme.md).

 ### Setup MS Build Slave